 You may also prepare a handbook, which includes your contact information, phone numbers of police departments, fire stations, etc., disaster preparedness plans, maintenance tips, and so on.
 If your property has unique appliances, be sure to provide your tenants with a how-to guide.

-Don’t forget to prepare a move-in checklist, which details the condition of the property, including each room.
-Conduct a walkthrough of the property with the tenant and have them sign it at the end.
+Don’t forget to prepare an in-depth rental property inspection checklist, which details the condition of the property, including each room.
+Conduct a walkthrough of the property with the tenant and have them sign into your move-in inspection at the end.
 The move-in checklist will serve as your reference for when the tenant moves out.

 Things to Address Before the Tenant Moves In

 #1 The Property’s Condition

 Are there any issues on the rental property that need to be addressed?
 As the landlord, you must ensure that the property is safe and habitable.
 Structural damages like holes in the wall, safety issues like broken railings, and health issues like mold growth should be remedied before the tenant moves in.

 #2 The Property’s Cleanliness